MARA Program Performance

 Graduating Student Exit Survey Data

 We survey our graduating students as they complete the MARA program.
-The information below is from our most recent exit survey, presenting the responses we received from MARA students (n=3) who completed MARA 289 in fall 2018.
+The information below is from our most recent exit survey, presenting the responses we received from MARA students (n=6) who completed MARA 289 in spring 2019.

 Key survey findings include the following:

-- Two-thirds of survey respondents completed the MARA program within three and a half years.
+- 83% of survey respondents completed the MARA program within three years.

-- 67% of survey respondents said their overall education experience in the MARA program was very good.
+- 83% of survey respondents said their overall education experience in the MARA program was very good or good.